westermo/app-demo/src/dhcp-boot/README.md

 example:/#> reboot
 </pre>

-After reboot the container application starts up, the host fetches the new running-config from the container, and that config is applied, resulting in the `hostname` beeing changed to "Host_name_from_app".
+After reboot the container application starts and changed the hostname "Host" to "Host_name_from_app" and saves the new configuration in usb/config.cfg.
+The host fetches and applies the new running-config from the container, resulting in the `hostname` being changed.